pinceladasdaweb/Node-Untappd/README.md

 });
 ```

+3 - Run `grunt` to build package and after `npm start` to run the script.

 ##Customize Template

 1 - To customize the template open the views/index.html file and look for the following block of code: